rommelsantor/await-selector/README.md

 Return Value
 * `Promise` resolving a `NodeList` containing *all* elements matching your selector found in the DOM within the `rootNode`

 Below is a snippet of an example, which you can see in an interactive example on [this CodePen](https://codepen.io/rommelsantor/pen/ZyWPWa?editors=0011).
-It simply logs all matching elements whenever any elements are inserted into the DOM.
+It simply logs all matching elements whenever any matching elements are inserted into the DOM.

 ```
 const dumpElements = elements =>